B.Sc.: Department of Biology, University of Patras, Greece, 2001

 My lab will be initially pursuing two main projects.
 The first is on the role that RNA:RNA contacts, Piwi proteins, RNA helicases and associated factors play in the formation (phase separation) and function of germ granules, and RNP granules in general.
 The second project is on host cell factors involved in post-transcriptional gene regulation during viral infections.

-*** PhD and Post Doc positions are available.
-Candidates with relevant experience in RNA Biology and/or Bioinformatics are encouraged to email their CVaccompanied by a short letter of interest ***
+PhD and postdoctoral posiions are available.
+Candidates with relevant experience in RNA Biology and/or Bioinformatics are encuraged to email their CV accompanied by a short letter of interest.

 Vourekas A*, Alexiou P*, Vrettos N, Maragkakis M, Mourelatos Z (2016).
 Sequence-dependent but not sequence-specific piRNA adhesion traps mRNAs to the germ plasm.
 Nature 531: 390-394 Highlighted in: Dev Cell.
 37:9-10, 2016